chesyya/baosky-plugin-api-generator/plugin-docs/references/when-clause-contexts.md

 ## Add a custom when clause context

-If you are authoring your own VS Code extension and need to enable/disable commands, menus, or views using a when clause context and none of the existing keys suit your needs, you can add your own context key with the `setContext` command.
+If you are authoring your own Baosky 插件 and need to enable/disable commands, menus, or views using a when clause context and none of the existing keys suit your needs, you can add your own context key with the `setContext` command.

 The first example below sets the key `myExtension.showMyCommand` to true, which you can use in enablement of commands or with the `when` property.
 The second example stores a value that you could use with a when clause to check if the number of cool open things is greater than 2.